 How does getting 2% cash back up to $1,000 every 4 months sound to you?
 This is what you get for using the popular Discover it Secured card as restaurants and gas stations.
 Add zero fees on top of the rewards and you may have a winner.
 The initial deposit you must provide for this credit card offer is $200 and the amount is refundable.
 You may want another option if you travel frequently because Discover it is not widely accepted in foreign countries.

-Best Unsecured Credit Cards For Bad Credit
+Best Unsecured Credit Cards for Poor Credit

 The first choice of Americans with no or terrible score is secured credit cards.
 Once their initial damage-control process gives results and they note improvements, they can move on to unsecured cards.